Quick Six: Panthers’ QB battle, college football surprises - NewsBreak

 Fort Mill man attempting to break own golf cart speed record

-A Fort Mill man will attempt to break a speed record next week, the record for the fastest golf cart.
+FORT MILL, S.C.
+(QUEEN CITY NEWS) — A Fort Mill man will attempt to break a speed record next week, the record for the fastest golf cart.
 The all-time mark for that speed is one he set himself in 2014 at 118.76 MPH.
+Robby Steen has spent the last...

 fox46.com